adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-01-29-build-your-tests.md

   - development
   - testing
 ---
 When writing automated tests you end up with a lot of similar code.
 Patterns repeat with slight variations each time.
-One of the tools I have found that helps a huge amount with tests are data builders.
+Using the data builder pattern can help reduce boilerplate and let those variation leap out.

 It was this series of [blog posts](http://blog.ploeh.dk/2017/08/15/test-data-builders-in-c/) by Mark Seemann that introduced me to the idea of data builders.